 Failure to complete or maintain landscaping.
 All landscaping shall be completed within 90 days following occupancy.
 The owner of the building site shall be responsible for maintaining all landscaping approved in the original plan.
 If the owner does not complete the approved landscaping plan within 90 days of occupancy, the Planning Commission may direct the Parish Building Official to revoke the owner’s Certificate of Occupancy.
 If the owner or the owner’s assigns do not maintain the landscaping as set forth in the approved plan, the Town of Sorrento or its agent, at the direction of the Planning Commission, shall enter the site and conduct such maintenance.
 The Town of Sorrento may seek full reimbursement for these maintenance services.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Rural District (R)